 I used a small size 18/8 cookie scoop and packed it level to make balls about one inch in size.
 A number 18 cookie scoop holds about one tablespoon.
 I used my hands to firmly roll them into well-packed balls, then rolled each ball in a small dish of powdered sugar.
 You could also use finely chopped coconut for a pretty finish.

-Each little amaretto booze ball is a dainty little bite packed with amazing chocolate, almond, and hazelnut flavors.
+Each little amaretto booze ball is a dainty little nugget packed with amazing chocolate, almond, and hazelnut flavors.
 They are so cute on a cookie plate!

 I suggest you store these in a cookie tin with waxed paper between the layers.
-They will be fine at room temperature, but you can refrigerate them for longer storage for a week or more.
+They will be fine at room temperature, but you can refrigerate them for a week or more for longer storage.
 The flavors will blend and intensify when you store them.

 You can also freeze amaretto booze balls for up to three months, and they are ready to eat within a short time after taking them out of the freezer.